CambourneCrescent/CambourneCrescent.github.io/content/docs/curriculum/classRooms.md

 # Crescent School – Year Groups

-Students are acessed at the time of admission and at the start and end of the year the classes are allocated based on skill and age level.
+Student placement is determined through an initial assessment at the time of admission.
+Subsequently, classes are allocated at the beginning of the academic year based on a combination of the student's age and skill level, with progress being formally reviewed at the end of the year.

 ---